Parre87/projekt2/README.md

     -  Insights and techniques discussed in [this YouTube videos](https://www.youtube.com/watch?v=x9AaCfk0qh8) by LIVE BLOGGER were a valuable resource and provided inspiration for some layout aspects of the project.

     - The background picture of the football field in the quiz is from [Visit Website](https://www.freepik.com/free-vector/vector-green-soccer-field-football-field-gridiron_10600327.htm#fromView=keyword&page=1&position=3&uuid=7e38c5db-c816-4888-abf9-b2b532cb23bb&query=Football+Field+Background)

+    - The background picture of the football favicon is from [Visit Website](https://www.iconarchive.com/show/sport-icons-by-martin-berube/Soccer-icon.html)

     - Mentor Spencer Barriball who helped me with tips, guidance and finding errors during the project.